HermanCeaser/react_flask/README.md

 sudo apt install docker-compose
 ```

-# Acknowledgements and credits
+# Acknowledgements

-This project is currently maintained by [Vaibhav Hiwase](https://github.com/vhiwase) and would not have been possible without the support of:
+This project is currently maintained by Vaibhav Hiwase.

-- [Michael Herman](https://github.com/mjhea0) to the community with his blog post on [Dockerizing Flask with Postgres, Gunicorn, and Nginx](https://testdriven.io/blog/dockerizing-flask-with-postgres-gunicorn-and-nginx/) and [Asynchronous Tasks with Flask and Redis Queue](https://testdriven.io/blog/asynchronous-tasks-with-flask-and-redis-queue/)
-- [Miguel Grinberg](https://github.com/miguelgrinberg) by his awesome book on [Flask Web Development, 2nd Edition](https://www.oreilly.com/library/view/flask-web-development/9781491991725/) and [tutorial](https://www.flaskbook.com/).